Comparisons / lighting

 • Weight varies significantly with battery configuration.

-Observed in stock ~4500depending on version Very wide (bare LED) + dedicated spotdepending on variant 3 cells in series10.9 V · 3.5 Ah ~2.0 €/Whcommon pack (~75 EUR / 37.8 Wh) IP69claim -200 m 4503-cell kit No Efficiency ~ 85–92%likely switching (not published)
+Observed in stock ~4500depending on version Very wide (bare LED) + dedicated spotdepending on variant 3 cells in series10.9 V · 3.5 Ah ~2.0 €/Whcommon pack (~75 EUR / 37.8 Wh) ~820 €kit: lamp + 3-cell battery (manufacturer site) IP69claim -200 m 4503-cell kit No Efficiency ~ 85–92%likely switching (not published)

 • Highly specialized caving/diving product.

-• Reliability is often cited positively.
+• Reliability is well regarded.

 • Clear technical approach for expert use.